Terminals & Tools

 More Expensive D-Sub Tool

-This is the D-Sub crimp die I normally use.
-It is used for D-Sub terminals.
+This is an F Type crimp die I can use for F / B type crimps of larger wire.
+It is used for D-Sub / F Type / B Type terminals.
 This die is for 14GA to 10GA but is shows the "butt cheeks" better than my die for 22-26GA does.
 On the top of the die just below the 14, 12, 10 is the little "dimple" that looks like butt cheeks.
 It is what "folds and rolls" a D-Sub style terminal over giving it a "double D" type profile.

 This die is actually a double D-Sub which simultaneously rolls and forms the strain relief and crimps the bare wire.

 These are the ring terminals I use for terminating small wires to bus bars.
-GPS power cables, VHF communication wires, NEMA 0183 etc. etc. all bundle very small 22-26GA wire in these harnesses.
+GPS power / NMEA 0183 cables, VHF communication wires, NEMA 0183 etc. etc. all bundle very small 22-26GA wire in these harnesses.

 I find it neat, clean, reliable & strong to use this method for terminating these wires.
 Often out the other side of the bus bar you'll be using larger GA wires anyway and mating a 22GA wire to a 16GA or 14GA often proves trouble prone.

-An external speaker for a Standard Horizizon VHF would be a good example of an item that would really really suffer if you kept that wire at its small "harness" gauge.
+An external speaker for a Standard Horizon VHF would be a good example of an item that would really really suffer if you kept that wire at its small "harness" gauge.
+Install rings, wire them to a busbar and out the other side of the busbar increase the wire gauge.
+Simple enough...

 The middle connector is my favorite for this task and it's made by 3M.
-3M rates/lables this as 24-26GA, but it will fit a 22GA AWG wire perfectly.
+3M rates/labels this as 24-26GA, but it will just barely fit a 22GA AWG wire perfectly.
 The model number of these terminals is MU24-6K.
 They also make an MU24-8K.
 The "6" & "8" signify the ring size the "24" the nominal wire size..

 If you are using a terminal strip with #6 screws buy the MU24-6K, if using a bus bar with #8 screws use the MU24-8K.
 I buy these locally from HR Distributors in Portland, ME...